MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-linux-sysprep.md

         - [Download the latest version of `az` CLI](/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 Once you have installed `az` CLI, make sure to restart the system.
         -  If you have an older version of `az` CLI running, make sure to uninstall the older version first.

 - [Download latest supported Ubuntu server image](https://ubuntu.com/download/server) on your local system.
+You are required to sysprep gallery images  for guest management for VMs created using Ubuntu images.

 ## Workflow